 A DIY Plank Wall is Easier to Install Than You May Think

-I get tons of messages from people after seeing the shiplap in our home that say they’ve always wanted to install it, but that they are afraid to try because they think it’s too difficult.
+I get tons of messages from people after seeing the shiplap in our home that says they’ve always wanted to install it, but that they are afraid to try because they think it’s too difficult.
 I’ve said it before and I’ll say it again, “If I can do it, so can you!”
 I have zero experience when it comes to carpentry and tools.
 Luckily, I have a husband who loves to work with his hands, problem solve, and take on a good challenge.
-Together, we have discovered we are capable of more DIY projects than we ever thought, shiplap included.
+Together, we have discovered we are capable of more DIY projects than we ever thought, installing shiplap included.
 You never know if you can do it until you try.

 Before I get started, I want to be clear.
 This blog post is a tutorial on how to install a DIY plank wall, also known as faux shiplap.
 It’s important (in my opinion) to point out the difference between real shiplap and faux.
-Real shiplap boards have a specific type of edge to them that make them fit together with the next board as they overlap one another.
+Real shiplap boards have a specific type of edge to them that makes them fit together with the next board as they overlap one another.
 It’s gorgeous and sadly, expensive.
 Faux shiplap is a beautiful and affordable way to get a similar look in your home.
 I love a faux shiplap feature wall in any room.
 It adds a bright, clean, vintage, and textured look to any space.

-For those of you who are like me, and you are still waiting for those winning lotto numbers to hit, today I am going to share with you how we added shiplap to the farmhouse without breaking the bank.
+For those of you who are like me, and are still waiting for those winning lotto numbers to hit, today I am going to share with you how we added shiplap to the farmhouse without breaking the bank.
 Each of these shiplap accent walls cost less than $100 and only took a weekend to install.

-Materials needed to install faux shiplap:
+Materials needed to install faux shiplap include the following: